JamesAnderson27/oasis-build/README.md

 	- Formatting the DB_campsites fee and road conditions.
 	- Reading folium documentation for maptiles, markers and icons.
 	- Updating, coloring the folium map icons with rez_type.
 Shift to 'openstreetmap' tile.
-	- Including road conditions on streamlit.
+	- Including road conditions on Streamlit.

 (2/21)